 Effective stress management is diverse and tailored to individual needs.
 Structured relaxation activities like yoga or tai chi combine movement and mindful breathing to release tension.
 Creative outlets such as music, art, or writing offer therapeutic relief from graduate school stress, fostering a sense of accomplishment beyond academics.

-Cognitive-behavioral strategies, like those found on wisconsinwellness.com, help challenge negative thoughts for a more constructive mindset.
+Cognitive-behavioral strategies, like those found on wellness.com, help challenge negative thoughts for a more constructive mindset.
 Spending time in nature, even briefly, can significantly reduce stress levels and improve overall mood for busy graduate students.

 Utilizing Campus Resources for Mental Health and Counseling